Ernyoke/ervin-szilagyi-static-site/src/articles/electrify-your-nodejs-aws-lambdas-with-rust.md

 ![Execution time comparison between JS, RS, and embedded RS in JS (x86-64)](img-speed-up-js-lambdas-with-rust/arm64.png)

-We can see that according to my measurements, the function with the dynamic library has a similar execution time compared to the one developed in vanilla Rust.
-In fact, it appears that it is faster, which should not be the case, since there is some overload when using FFI.
-There is a difference of one month between doing the vanilla Rust measurements and the embedded dynamic library Lambda measurements.
-The underlying hardware may perform slightly better or I was simply lucky and got an environment that does not encounter as much load from other AWS users, or who knows...
+According to my measurements, the function with the dynamic library has a similar execution time compared to the one developed in vanilla Rust.
+In fact, it appears that might be a little bit faster.
+This is kind of unexpected since there is some overhead when using FFI.
+Although this performance increase might be considered a margin of error, we should also regard the fact that the measurements were not done on the same day.
+The underlying hardware might have been performed slightly better.
+Or simply I was just lucky and got an environment that does not encounter as much load from other AWS users, who knows...

 ## Final Thoughts

 Combining native code with NodeJS can be a fun afternoon project, but would this make sense in a production environment?

 In most cases probably not.

-The reason why I'm saying this is that the modern NodeJS interpreters are blazingly fast.
+The reason why I'm saying this is that modern NodeJS interpreters are blazingly fast.
 They can perform at the level required for most of the use cases for which a Lambda function would be adequate.
 Having to deal with the baggage of complexity introduced by a dynamic library written in Rust may not be the perfect solution.
 Moreover, in most cases, Lambda functions are small enough that it would be wiser to migrate them entirely to a more performant runtime, rather than having to extract a certain part of it into a library.
 Before deciding to partially or entirely rewrite a function, I recommend doing some actual measurements and performance tests.
 XRay can help a lot to trace and diagnose bottlenecks in our code.

-In certain situations, it might be useful to have a native binding as a dynamic library.
+On the other hand, in certain situations, it might be useful to have a native binding as a dynamic library.
 For example:

-- cryptographic functions, like hashing, encryption/decryption, temper verification, etc. These can be CPU-intensive tasks, so it may be a good idea to use a native approach for these;
+- in the case of cryptographic functions, like hashing, encryption/decryption, temper verification, etc. These can be CPU-intensive tasks, so it may be a good idea to use a native approach for these;
-- image processing, AI;
-- data engineering, having to do complex transformations on a huge amount of data;
+- if we are trying to do image processing, AI, data engineering, or having to do complex transformations on a huge amount of data;
-- providing a single library (developed in Rust) company-wise without the need for rewriting it for every stack.
-We could wrap it with Neon and use it as an NPM dependency
+- if we need to provide a single library (developed in Rust) company-wise without the need for rewriting it for every other used stack.
+We could wrappers, such as Neon, to expose them to other APIs, such as the one of NodeJS.

 ## Links and References